-- 4. Go to the Problems tab and check for errors. - 5.
+- 4. Go to the Problems tab at the bottom of the window and check for errors.
+If the Problems tab is not visible, go to the View menu and click Problems, or press Ctrl+Shift+M (Windows) or Cmd+Shift+M (macOS). - 5.
 Open the main.c file and check the IntelliSense features available.
 Read the Visual Studio Code documentation on IntelliSense to find out about the different features.

-6.3 Use the Solution outline
+5.3 Use the Solution outline